Vopaaz/checkpointing/README.md

 mutable reference arguments or input/output streams)".
 We do allow the return value to vary due to changes in non-local variables and other factors, as it's often the case in project development.

-[2]: For Python 3.7, we use the backport [pickle5](https://pypi.org/project/pickle5/) package to support it.